 Exercises in Nonlinear Control Systems

-Mikael Johansson Bo Bernhardsson Karl Henrik Johansson March 9, 1998
+Mikael Johansson Bo Bernhardsson Karl Henrik Johansson

-Latest updates

-Daria Madjidian, Anna Lindholm

-February 24, 2011
+Created: 1998

+Latest update: December 15, 2014

 Introduction

 The exercises are divided into problem areas that roughly match the lecture schedule.
 Exercises marked "PhD" are harder than the rest.
 Some exercises require a computer with software such as Matlab and Simulink.

 Many people have contributed to the material in this compendium.
 Apart from the authors, exercises have been suggested by Lennart Andersson, Anders Robertsson and Magnus Gäfvert.
 Exercises have also shamelessly been borrowed (=stolen) from other sources, mainly from Karl Johan Åström's compendium in Nonlinear Control.

 The authors, Jan 1999

+Exercises marked with (H) have hints available, listed in the end of each chapter.

 1. Nonlinear Models and Simulation

 Exercise 1.1[Khalil, 1996]

 The nonlinear dynamic equation for a pendulum is given by

 $$ml\ddot{\theta} = -mq\sin\theta - kl\dot{\theta}$$

 ,

 where l>0 is the length of the pendulum, m>0 is the mass, k>0 is a friction parameter and θ is the angle subtended by the rod and the vertical axis through the pivot point, see Figure 1.1.